-- at all levels of accreditation, appropriate theory, safety, and support instruction will be required for performing each task; - the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; - the student has received the necessary training to locate and use current reference and training materials from accepted industry publications and resources; and - at all levels of accreditation, the student has developed an understanding of workflow documentation (written or electronic), including the ability to create and update work/repair orders, warranty reports, and inspection reports, to include information regarding problem resolution and the results of the work performed for the customer and manufacturer.
-This process will incorporate the "Three C's" (concern, cause, and correction) as a format to communicate this information.

-all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures and safety precautions as published.
+- 1. It is assumed that: - at all levels of accreditation, appropriate theory, safety, and support instruction will be required for performing each task; - the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; - the student has received the necessary training to locate and use current reference and training materials from accepted industry publications and resources; and - at all levels of accreditation, the student has developed an understanding of workflow documentation (written or electronic), including the ability to create and update work/repair orders, warranty reports, and inspection reports, to include information regarding problem resolution and the results of the work performed for the customer and manufacturer.
+This process will incorporate the "Three C's" (concern, cause, and correction) as a format to communicate this information. - 2.
+It is assumed that: - all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures and safety precautions as published.